 - It also happens not unfrequently, that from immoderate, preaching and praise of faith, without distinction or explanation added, the people seize a pretext for being lazy with regard to any good works, which precede faith, or follow it when it has been formed by the bond of charity.

 - Not any more must we push to such a point when the preaching and inculcating of the grace of God, as that there may creep thence into the minds of the hearers the deadly error of denying our faculty of free will.
 We must speak of it as the glory of God requires… that we may not raise doubts as to liberty and the efficacy of good works.

 - Although it is very praiseworthy and useful to serve God through the motive of pure charity, yet we must also recommend the fear of God; and not only filial fear, but servile fear, which is very useful and often even necessary to raise man from sin… Once risen from the state, and free from the affection of mortal sin, we may then speak of that filial fear which is truly worthy of God, and which gives and preserves the union of pure love.

 Some will say that these are a little dates.
 Okay, let’s stipulate.
-But we cannot twist “sentire cum Ecclesia“, when spoke by a Pope who is a Jesuit into something that it is not!
+But we cannot twist “sentire cum Ecclesia“, when spoken by a Pope who is a Jesuit into something that it is not!

 Now you know what Francis really said.

 Of course this is what the NSR heard: